PyRepair/maniple/training-data/summarize-experiment/pandas/122/prompt_response_response_3.md

-The test case `test_dataframe_not_equal` is asserting that `df1.equals(df2)` should return False since the dataframes `df1` and `df2` have different values for the same keys.
-However, the actual assertion error shows that the function returned True instead of False.

-The potential error location within the problematic function is likely in the block comparison part, where it sorts the `self_blocks` and `other_blocks` based on the `canonicalize` function and then compares if each block in `self_blocks` equals the corresponding block in `other_blocks`.

-The bug occurs because the comparison of blocks does not take into account the actual data within the blocks, rather it only relies on the block attributes for comparison.
-This can lead to situations where two different blocks with the same attributes are considered equal, even if their actual data is different.

-To fix the bug, we need to modify the comparison logic within the function to compare the actual data within the blocks, rather than just their attributes.
-This can be achieved by extending the comparison to the data within the blocks, ensuring that the comparison is based on both the attributes and the content of the blocks.

-Here's the corrected code for the problematic function:
+Based on the provided information, the bug in the `equals` function seems to be related to the sorting of blocks in the `self` and `other` instances of the `BlockManager` class.
+The comparison of blocks fails due to incorrect ordering based on the `canonicalize` function.

+The `canonicalize` function should correctly order the blocks based on their data type and location.
+The sorting based on the tuple `(block.dtype.name, block.mgr_locs.as_array.tolist())` appears to be causing the issue.
+It's likely that the `mgr_locs` attribute is not being handled properly or is not appropriately distinguishing between unconsolidated blocks.

+To fix the bug in the function, we need to ensure that the `canonicalize` function correctly considers the `mgr_locs` attribute of the blocks for ordering.
+Additionally, we should verify that the `equals` method correctly compares the blocks.

+Here is the revised version of the `equals` function that addresses the bug:

 ```python
 def equals(self, other):